cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - Multiple profiles
     - P1: "Purposely multiple profiles of data as in comparison to [DatasetAPI], where it may be only or usually is only one profile?"
     - P3: "we allow multi runs, multi run performance data, which is basically multiple profiles to be stored into an object."
+  - Examples of different things to collect
+    - P4: "for the performance data, we are basically dealing with different programs, executions, and there's different these programs are instrumented and they typically collect different performance counters, these might be exposed to the CPU, these can be software counters that are kind of made up just for the purpose of a special investigation into some performance question"
+      - Also: "And typically the applications we are working with, and they will be implemented this way, they do have a few parameters of themselves."
+      - "And we are working on different architectures and platforms.
+And this leads to these counters being expressed differently."
+  - Hazy / Flexible
+    - P4: "I tend to be very flexible and fuzzy in the definition there, because my experience has just said, it doesn't even make too much sense to constrain it so so much."
+    - P4: "So there's a few different structures to data, but I think this is two things that I've commonly seen."
+  - Multidim
+    - P4: "But it's basically a multi dimensional space of, of parameters to care about."

 ### Pieces of the EnsembleAPI were forgotten.